erroronline1/alexa/readme.md

 * a self hosted ssl-endpoint at strato must have server-side spam protection deactivated, resulting in status 403 otherwise - took me some days
 * the developer board is not exactly helpful
 * it's not easy to find an invocation name that fits in natural language patterns (especially german)
-* the documentation is ~~shit~~ quite incomplete, e.g. server error responses due to faulty requests, apl structure (where to the freaking payloads go?) are not well documentated
+* the documentation is ~~shit~~ quite incomplete, e.g. server error responses due to faulty requests, apl structure (where do the freaking payloads go?) are not well documentated